-Orange Ginger Braised Lamb ShanksFeatured by Van Ruiten Family Winery in the Gold Wine Club.
+Orange Ginger Braised Lamb ShanksFeatured by Van Ruiten Family Winery.

 Preheat the oven to 350 degrees.
 Put the oil in a large, heavy ovenproof Dutch oven and heat over medium-high heat.